 Recommendation: Research and discover the on-campus crime reports available on the US Department of Education.
 The Campus Safety office is a great place to look into questions and concerns not covered in this article.

 8) Learn to protect your self and your property.

-Learning to protect ones-self both physically and situational is very empowering.
+Learning to protect oneself both physically and situational is very empowering.
 Giving you the confidence to live and travel on your own.

 Simply taking a few classes and getting some tips from an instructor will go a long way to increase your confidence, you do not have to get your black belt to see positive results.

 Choose a class or seminar that fits your interests.
-Visit a site like https://www.bigbearacademy.com/self-defense-training-resources.html or do a search in google.
+Do a search in google.

 Self Defense Training Recommendations: Krav Maga and Jiujitsu are some examples of self defense classes offered.
 Most colleges with offer these, often in the gym.
 Ask your friends to go with you, you won’t feel so nervous about going alone.